igops/kit_course_php/lesson4/README.md

 *** Some useful notes ***

 PHP is a stateless language.
-Application lifecycle starts from the first input and ends after the last output is made.
+The application lifecycle starts from the first input and ends after the last output is made.

-How arguments are being passed - by reference or by value?
+How are arguments being passed - by reference or by value?

 ```
 ![](img/passing_by_ref.jpg)